CANADA and ONTARIO CHILD BENEFIT

 The applicant is required to report the worldwide net income of their non-resident spouse using Form CTB9.
 Although the spouse is not a resident of Canada, their net income should be calculated in the same way that net income is determined in Canada.

-What if spouses separate?
+What if spouses separate and share custody?

-Each of two “shared-custody parents” is entitled to 50% of the calculated Canada Child Benefit, where the calculation is done as if the parent was single.[2]
-A “shared-custody parent” is one of the two parents of a child who:[3]
+A “shared-custody parent” is one of the two parents of a child who:[4]

 How do protected persons and 18-month temporary residents apply?